continually changing as from one address to another

 When one of them managed to kill a ground squirrel or a rabbit, a guinea hen or a grouse, the boys’

 aimless play halted and there was suddenly a lot of work to do.

 opinion of how the fire should be built and how long the meat needed to cook, and so did each of the others.

 Some of the boys moved at once, ducking their heads and

 “Go quickly, all of you,” the teacher said, his voice low and

 urgent.
 “Into the bush.
 Do you hear me?
 Not home.
 Don’t run home.
 They will be going into the villages.
 Stay away from the villages—run into the bush.”

-a person who takes part in an armed rebellion against the constituted authority (especially in the hope of improving conditions)
+a person who takes part in an armed insurrection

 In Latin, "re" means "against" and "bellare" means "to make war."
 Adjectives that could be used to describe the rebels are "bellicose" ("having a ready disposition to fight") and "belligerent" ("characteristic of one eager to fight").